Tokyo Olympic organisers meet on overseas fan ban

-Olympic organisers meet Saturday for talks expected to bar overseas fans from this summer's pandemic-delayed Tokyo Games, in a bid to reduce virus risks and win over a sceptical public.
+Olympic organisers met Saturday for talks expected to bar overseas fans from this summer's pandemic-delayed Tokyo Games, in a bid to reduce virus risks and win over a sceptical public.

 The move would be an unprecedented decision that will further scale back once-grand ambitions for the pandemic event.